 Four important things to manage when composting

-While composting uses natural microorganisms, it is a controlled processes and requires that requires specific conditions to be effective.
-The four conditions that need to be managed are:
+While composting uses natural microorganisms, it is a controlled process and requires specific conditions to be effective.
+The four things you need to watch out for are:

 Well designed composting toilets provide the right conditions for the composting process to begin and can handle both solid and liquid waste.
 This ensures they remain odor free and provide a better, lower maintenance solution.